Adjoints, wrapping, and morphisms at infinity

 where the map is induced by the unit maps $c \to ii^L(c)$ and $d \to ii^L(d)$. \end{theorem} \begin{remark} The map $i$ also has a right adjoint $i^R$; we can also express the formula as $\Hom_{\widehat \cS_\infty}(c, d) = \Hom_{\Mod\, \cC}(c, \Cone(ii^R(d) \to ii^L(d)))$. \end{remark} \begin{remark} It may be nontrivial to express compositions in $\widehat{S}_\infty$ in terms of the formula above.
 We give an expression at the level of cohomology in Appendix \ref{compositions}. \end{remark}

 We will give the proof of this theorem after illustrating in algebraic and symplectic geometry:

 \begin{example}[Coherent sheaves] Let $Y$ be a smooth proper algebraic variety, and $X \subset Y$ an open subvariety with complement $Z$.
 Then $\Coh(Y)$ is smooth and proper, and one has where $\Coh_Z(Y)$ is the full subcategory on sheaves set-theoretically supported on $Z$.
+The Serre functor of $\Coh(Y)$ obviously preserves $\Coh_Z(Y)$.
 Writing $x: X \to Y$ for the inclusion, our result asserts that given $E, F \in \Coh(Y)$,

 Note we may compute this cone of Homs after restricting to any Zariski neighborhood of $Z$, since $x_* x^*E \to E$ and $x_* x^*F \to F$ are isomorphisms away from such neighborhood.

 Let us do an example of the example.
 We take $Y = \bP^1$, $X = \bP^1 \setminus 0$, and $E = F = \mathcal{O}$.
 In the Zariski chart $\bP^1 \setminus \infty$, we compute: